 We all have those black-brown bananas that sit in our freezer for weeks/months... peacefully waiting for us to use them in our favourite banana treat.
-Although I have already posted about chocolate chip banana bread in a bundt pan, I thought it was about time we try a unique type of banana bread!
+I think it's about time we try a unique type of banana bread!
 So, I made a loaf but added rum and coconut.
 You know, just to see how it would turn out.

 This is like revolutionized banana bread.
 The delicious bread is full of bananas and not too sweet, studded with little bits of coconut for added texture and flavour.
 Although the recipe doesn't use much, the delicious taste of butter mingles on your tongue.
 The delicate scent of rum wafts in the aftertaste, mixing with the coconut and banana.
 The toothsome coconut crumble that crowns the loaf consists of slightly caramelized brown sugar and large, crispy flakes of coconut.
 The perfect textural contrast and the most complimentary of flavours.